Wednesday, 22 October 2025

 2. Describe how Cassius’s fear contrasts with Brutus’s calmness.

 Cassius panics after Popilius Lena’s remark, fearing the conspiracy is discovered.
 He expresses extreme anxiety and even contemplates suicide.
-In contrast, Brutus remains composed, analyzing the situation rationally and reassuring Cassius.
+In contrast, Brutus remains composed, analysing the situation rationally and reassuring Cassius.
 This contrast emphasizes Brutus’s leadership and moral fortitude, highlighting the psychological pressure of political plots.
 Shakespeare uses this to develop tension, showing that fear and reason coexist differently among conspirators.

 3. How does Caesar’s pride contribute to his downfall?